aws-samples/opensearch-automated-cluster-management/README.md

 ## Instructions

-1. **Set up a CDK project:** First, create a new CDK project using the AWS CDK CLI.
-You can follow the official documentation for setting up a new CDK project: [Getting started with the AWS CDK](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html)
+1. **Set up a CDK project:** First, Create a new CDK project or use an existing one.
+We will use CDK with TypeScript and following below steps.

+    ```
+    mkdir opensearch-cdk-project
+    cd opensearch-cdk-project
+    cdk init app --language typescript
+    ```

-2. **Install the required packages:** In your CDK project, install the *aws-cdk.aws-opensearchservice package* using pip.
+2. **Install the required packages:** In your CDK project.
 Open a terminal, navigate to your CDK project folder, and run the following command
     ```
-    pip install aws-cdk.aws-opensearchservice
+    npm install @aws-cdk/aws-opensearchservice
     ```
+3. If you're using CDK v2, update your *bin/opensearch-cdk-project.ts* file to look like this:
+    ```
+    #!/usr/bin/env node
+    import 'source-map-support/register';
+    import * as cdk from 'aws-cdk-lib';
+    import { OpensearchCdkProjectStack } from '../lib/opensearch-cdk-project-stack';

+    const app = new cdk.App();
+    new OpensearchCdkProjectStack(app, 'OpensearchCdkProjectStack');
+    ```

+4. Open the main stack file (usually *lib/opensearch-cdk-project-stack.ts*) and import the required modules:
+    ```
+    import * as cdk from 'aws-cdk-lib';
+    import * as opensearch from 'aws-cdk-lib/aws-opensearchservice';
+    import * as ec2 from 'aws-cdk-lib/aws-ec2';
+    import { Construct } from 'constructs';
+    ```

-3. **Define the OpenSearch cluster:** In your CDK code (e.g., app.py), import the necessary classes and define the OpenSearch cluster.
+5. **Define the OpenSearch cluster:** Inside the stack class, add the code to create the OpenSearch cluster.
 Here's an example:
     ```
-    from aws_cdk import Stack
-    from aws_cdk import aws_opensearchservice as opensearch
-    from constructs import Construct

-    class MyStack(Stack):
-        def __init__(self, scope: Construct, construct_id: str, **kwargs) -> None:
-            super().__init__(scope, construct_id, **kwargs)

-            # Define the OpenSearch cluster properties
-            cluster_config = opensearch.ClusterProps(
-                version=opensearch.EngineVersion.OPENSEARCH_1_3,
-                node_props=opensearch.NodeProps(
-                    capacity=opensearch.Capacity(data_node_count=3)
-                )
-            )
+    export class OpensearchCdkProjectStack extends cdk.Stack {
+    constructor(scope: Construct, id: string, props?: cdk.StackProps) {
+        super(scope, id, props);

+        // Create a VPC
+        const vpc = new ec2.Vpc(this, 'OpenSearchVPC', {
+        maxAzs: 4
+        });

-            # Create the OpenSearch cluster
+        // Create the OpenSearch domain
-            opensearch_cluster = opensearch.Cluster(self, "OpenSearchCluster", cluster_config)
+        const domain = new opensearch.Domain(this, 'OpenSearchDomain', {
+        version: opensearch.EngineVersion.OPENSEARCH_2_11,
+        enableVersionUpgrade: true,

+        vpc,
+        vpcSubnets: [{ subnetType: ec2.SubnetType.PRIVATE_WITH_EGRESS }],

+        zoneAwareness: {
+            availabilityZoneCount: 2
+        },

+        capacity: {
+            dataNodes: 2,
+            dataNodeInstanceType: 'r6g.large.search',
+            multiAzWithStandbyEnabled: false

+        },
+        ebs: {
+            volumeSize: 10,
+            volumeType: ec2.EbsDeviceVolumeType.GP2
+        },
+        nodeToNodeEncryption: true,
+        encryptionAtRest: {
+            enabled: true
+        },
+        enforceHttps: true,
+        fineGrainedAccessControl: {
+            masterUserName: 'admin'
+        }
+        });

+        // Output the domain endpoint
+        new cdk.CfnOutput(this, 'DomainEndpoint', {
+        value: domain.domainEndpoint,
+        description: 'OpenSearch Domain Endpoint'
+        });
+    }
+    }
     ```
-    In this example, we create an OpenSearch cluster with version 1.3, and configure it with three data nodes.
-You can customize the cluster properties according to your requirements, such as changing the engine version, node types, storage configurations, and more.

-4. **Configure access policies (optional):** If you need to access the OpenSearch cluster from outside the VPC (e.g., from your local machine), you might need to configure access policies.
-You can do this by adding the necessary configuration to the ClusterProps object.
+    This code creates an OpenSearch domain with the following configuration:
+    - Uses OpenSearch version 2.11
+    - Deploys in a VPC with 2 Availability Zones
+    - Uses 2 data nodes of type r6g.large.search
+    - Configures 10GB GP2 EBS volumes for each node
+    - Enables node-to-node encryption and encryption at rest
+    - Enforces HTTPS
+    - Sets up fine-grained access control with an admin user.

-5. **Deploy the stack:** Once you've defined the OpenSearch cluster in your CDK code, you can deploy the stack using the AWS CDK CLI.
+6. **Deploy the stack:** Once you've defined the OpenSearch cluster in your CDK code, you can deploy the stack using the AWS CDK CLI.
 Run the following commands:
     ```
     cdk synth
     cdk deploy